Beluki/MQLite/README.md

 * dicts match another dict if all the keys in the query dict are present in the data and the values for those keys match.

-Here are some examples (using MQLiteSH with the above dataset as input)
+Here are some examples (using MQLiteSH with the above dataset as input).

 ```json
 # give me the name and the age for everyone: